Introduction: Mounted Deer Antlers

 Step 1: Get a Deer

-Even though the antlers I got aren’t the biggest (in fact they barely meet the 3 point minimum in my state), I wanted to do them up nice to commemorate my first successful deer hunting trip.
+Even though the antlers I got aren’t very large (they barely meet the 3 point minimum in my state), I wanted to do them up nicely to commemorate my first successful deer hunting trip.

 Step 2: Clean the Antlers

 I cut most of the hide and what was easy to get off before I stuck myself pretty good with a knife.
 The flesh and skin around where the antlers attach to the skull cap like to hang on pretty tight.
 At that point I decided that I should try to work smarter and not harder.
-Searching around the web revealed that boiling is a common method to remove flesh so that is what I did.
+Searching around the web revealed that boiling is a common method to remove flesh.
 There is a lot of information going around about it but nothing was very specific.

 Step 3: Mount the Skull Cap on the Mounting Plate